Havner/fvp-cca-scripts/provided/README.md

 Configuration for running the FVP.
 Tried one from TF-A docs but it didn't work.
 This one is from islet.

+## linux-rsi-pages.patch

+A patch that adds static variables inside kernel for few RSI calls to work.

 ## run-lkvm.sh

 Script for running realm linux on lkvm.